nikita1149/photoAlbum/README.md

 It has a contact form .
-You can use searcg icon to search images.
+You can use search icon to search images.
 Images can be searched by category which are nature, cars and people.
 It also shows last 5 searched items and also suggestions.